ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 | Updating | Information you changed about the snapshot is being updated. |
 | Deleting | The snapshot is being [deleted](#snapshots-vpc-delete). |
 | Deleted | The snapshot was deleted and is not available to restore volumes. |
 {: caption="Table 2.
-Snapshot lifecycle states" caption-side="top"}
+Snapshot lifecycle states" caption-side="bottom"}

 ## Activity Tracker events for snapshots
 {: #snapshots-vpc-at-events}